BayadirAlharbi/AIProject/README.md

 # AIProject
-,to predict the flower type.
+To predict the flower type.